 Unto HIM our best

-Please check facebook.com/CORDUSA for a comprehensive update.
+Please check facebook.com/CORDUSA for a comprehensive update on current giving.

 July 20, 2020